A2osX/A2osX/.Docs/Command Guide.md

 The WC command is used to display the char, line and word counts of one or more files.
 If more then one file is processed then a total count of all files is also displayed.

-###WHO
+### WHO

 | Command |
 | ----- |
 | WHO |

-The WHO command displays a list of users currently logged into the A2osX system and the device used for the login.
+The WHO command displays a list of users currently logged into the A2osX system and which device they are using to connect to the system.

 ## Network Tools

 The Network Tools group of commands allow you to load or start networking services, option IP addresses, connect to other systems, or get the status of your network.
 Some of these commands are designed specifically as user programs such as Telnet to interactively connect to another computer such as a BBS.
 Others are intended to be used by system scripts for loading and initializing the network, though they can be run on the command line and therefore are explained here.
 These commands are found in **./BIN/** letting you know they are user commands.

-###ARP
+### ARP

 | Command |
 | ----- |